 Operate or control nuclear reactors.
 Move control rods, start and stop equipment, monitor and adjust controls, and record data in logs.
 Implement emergency procedures when needed.
 May respond to abnormalities, determine cause, and recommend corrective action.

-- Nuclear Operator
+- Nuclear Unit Operator

-- Nuclear Plant Equipment Operator
+- Nuclear Supervising Operator (NSO)

-- Nuclear Plant Operator (NPO)
+- Nuclear Station Operator (NSO)

 - Nuclear Power Plant Process Control Worker